KnollElias/KnollElias/README.md

 I've been learning programming languages and software development since 2021.
 I started with Game Development in C#, but have really found a passion for fullstack and backend development.

-- 🌍 I'm based in Switzerland
+- I'm based in Switzerland
-- ✉️ You can contact me at [knoll.elias@icloud.com](mailto:knoll.elias@icloud.com)
-- 🚀 I'm writing code every day.
+- I'm writing code every day.
-- 🧠 I'm studying BSc in Computing and IT (software).
+- I'm studying BSc in Computing and IT (software).
-- 🤝 I'm open to collaborations in Open Source and side projects.
+- I'm open to collaborations in Open Source and side projects.
-- ⚡ !Linux != !!Linux
+- !Linux != !!Linux

-### Skills

 #### Languages